snabbco/snabb/README.md

 ARM (soft or hard float), x86 or AMD64 and PPC architectures are supported; intend to support MIPS in future.
 Either glibc or [Musl libc](http://www.musl-libc.org/) or uClibc should work.
 Note that uClibc has had less testing, and it has a lot of configuration options, in particular it will not work correctly without largefile support.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

 ## Release notes
-0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity and scheduler functions.
+0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity, scheduler functions, POSIX message queues.
 Planning to start looking at netfilter, dhcp, selinux.

 0.6 adds support for raw sockets, BPF, seccomp mode 2 (syscall filtering), capabilities, feature tests, plus bug fixes.